GrzegorzKozub/mac/README.md

   - disable all options in Security & Privacy > Privacy > Analitycs & Improvements
   - disable Bluetooth in Network
   - disable user interface sound effects in Sound
+  - make fn act like ctrl in Keyboard > Modifier Keys
   - enable Tap to click and Silent clicking in Trackpad
   - enable Night Shift in Displays
   - select backup disk in Time Machine